appcircleio/appcircle-docusaurus/docs/publish-integrations/ios-publish-integrations/check-app-store-release-status.md

 # Check App Store Release Status

-With Appcircle's **Check App Store Release Status** component, you can get the status information of your published application, bind this step to a condition according to the status, and check and run your flow.
+With Appcircle's **Check App Store Release Status** component, you can obtain status information for your published application, bind this step to a condition based on the status, and check and run your flow accordingly.

 ### Prerequisites

-Below are the prerequisite steps necessary for this operation, accompanied by their descriptions.
+Below are the prerequisite steps necessary for this operation, along with their descriptions.

 :::caution